-Those are two pictures of multi-metres.
+Those are two pictures of multi-meters.

 Within each category there is typically between 2 and 6 selectable ranges, dependant upon how large the reading is.
 This allows for more accurate readings where needed.